markhmwong/SwiftSampleProjects/13_Patterns_MVC/README.md

-#  14. Architecture Patterns Model View Controller (MVVM)
+#  13. Architecture Patterns Model View Controller (MVC)

 ## Overview

-MVVM stands for Model View ViewModel.
-Despite the name, the controller still exists.
-I'm continuing from the previous sample project 13_Patterns_MVC as translating the project from MVC to MVVM is not entirely difficult (depending on the project).

-## MVVM
-MVVM introduces a new object sitting in between the view and the model.
-The viewmodel which can be interpreted as a place of concern to prepare data ready for the UI but not necessarily a place to handle user interaction.
-This could have been done in the Model or most of the time, in the controller as usually we extract the data from the model and (as an example) convert the Int to a String for readability or perhaps a score out of 5 into stars.
+Model View Controller (MVC) is Apple's recommended app architecture.
+This very simple application will describe what this architecture is and how each object interacts with each other.

-## Moving from MVC to MVVM
+## MVC
-Since this is such a simple application, it won't do it justice but it's a start.
-The tasklist is removed from the viewcontroller and moved to the viewmodel.
-While the rowHeight for the tableview can also be moved to the viewmodel.
+Typically in an MVC project, the model contains and describes all the data within the project.
+The controller acts as a bridge between the view and the model, any information inputted by the user will be passed on to the model which is handled by the controller.
+The model and the view never communicate directly.

 ## Description